joshwcomeau/Whirligig.js/README.md

 ######transitionLength
 Specifies the time, in milliseconds, that a transition should take.
+Defaults to 500.